 21st-century skills are not a new concept, although, at first glance, these skills sound otherworldly and virtually impossible to develop – Geo-inquiry might help.
 Many teachers shiver at the very thought of implementing them in their classrooms.
 Let’s warm-up together and start using them daily with Geo-Inquiry and these easy steps!

 21st-century skills are a must in many innovative teaching methods, and they appear so naturally that we don’t even notice them.
-These skills are not an approach or method, they simply represent the needed characteristics for achieving academic and professional success in the 21st century.
+These skills are not an approach or method.
+They represent the needed characteristics for achieving academic and professional success in the 21st century.
 Teachers usually single out one 21st-century skill and make a lesson around it, when in fact, we should use innovative methods that incorporate many of these skills, such as Geo-inquiry.

 Some of these methods are Theme-Based Instruction (TBI), STEM (Science, Technology, Engineering, and Mathematics), and Project-Based Learning (PBL).
-These methods also require more time for lesson development.
+Unfortunately, these methods also require more time for lesson development.
 On the other hand, Inquiry-Based Learning requires less preparation, and teachers with less experience can plan an Inquiry-Based lesson quickly.

 Here are the steps of the Geo-Inquiry process: